 Elementary System Specialized Placements

-Our elementary Giving Attention to Individual Needs (GAINS) classes are full-day self-contained programs for students with profound and complex needs.
+Our elementary Giving Attention to Individual Needs (GAINS) classes are full day self-contained programs for students with profound and complex needs.
+The total is 45 GAINS rooms plus the ASD classroom as of September 2023.